- Introduction to Amazon DynamoDB (qwikLABS)

 "Data also can be encrypted in DynamoDB, but users will need to use client-side encryption.
 In this model, the data is encrypted before it is saved to the data store and decrypted by the client when the data is retrieved."

-Serverless Delivery: Architecture (Part 1) (Paul Duvall, DZone, Mar.
+Serverless Delivery: Architecture (Part 1) (Paul Duvall, Database Zone, Mar.
 21st)

 "DynamoDB is a NoSQL datastore that has both infinitely scalable storage capacity and throughput capacity which is entirely managed by Amazon."